remyoudompheng/yamaquasi/README_qsieve.md

 Usually the performance is very similar (sometimes better) than msieve, but much slower than YAFU.

-THe numbers are relative to the entire program execution and do not reflect the actual performance of the `factor` function.
+The numbers are relative to the entire program execution and do not reflect the actual performance of the `factor` function.

 Benchmarks on Ryzen 5500U